Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 Step definition file is meeting point of scenario and all logic implemented within component/page objects.
 Within this level we are calling the actions defined within lower levels of logic structure.

 General rules:
-- It is firmly advised to not hardcode any data within this level, utilise data objects instead.
+- It is firmly advised to not hard code any data within this level, utilize data objects instead.
 - Within push how down narrative, data is passed to page/component objects functions.
 - Assertions are to be made within step definition level, gather data by functions from page/component objects and compare them using [testNG Assert](https://static.javadoc.io/org.testng/testng/6.8.17/org/testng/Assert.html) library